-Unless otherwise indicated, the information and financial elements contained in these risk factors specifically include the activity of BancWest to reflect a prudential vision.
+Unless otherwise indicated, the information and financial elements contained in this section specifically include the activity of Banc West to reflect a prudential vision.
 They are, therefore, presented excluding the effects of the application of IFRS 5 on groups of assets and liabilities held for sale.
-This Preliminary Prospectus includes a reconciliation between the operational vision presented excluding the application of IFRS 5 and the consolidated financial statements applying IFRS 5 in chapter 3.
+This section includes a reconciliation between the operational vision presented excluding the application of IFRS 5 and the consolidated financial statements applying IFRS 5 included in chapter 3 of the 2021 Universal Registration Document.
 The main categories of risk inherent in the BNP Paribas Group's business are presented below.
 They may be measured through risk-weighted assets or other quantitative or qualitative indicators, to the extent risk-weighted assets are not relevant (for example, for liquidity and funding risk).

-RWA

-In billions of euros December 31, 2022 December 31, 2021
+Risk-weighted assets in billions of euros 12.31.21 12.31.20

-Credit risk 580 554
+Credit ris k 554 527

-Counterparty credit risk 42 40
+Counterparty credit risk 40 41

-Securitization risk in the banking book 16 14
+Securitization risk in the banking book 14 14

-Operational risk 62 63
+Operational risk 63 71

-Market risk 26 25
+Market risk 25 25

-Amounts below the thresholds for deduction (subject to 250% risk weight) 20 18
+Amounts below the thresholds for deduction (subject to 250% risk weight) 18 17

-TOTAL 745 714
+Total 714 696